karanprasad2706/PRODIGY_WD_03/README.md

 10) Accessibility: The game is designed with accessibility in mind, allowing a wide range of users to enjoy the experience.

-Prodigy InfoTech Web Developer Internship Task : Task 03 -Tic-Tac-Toy Languages : HTML, CSS & JavaScript
+Prodigy InfoTech Web Developer Internship Task : Task 03 -Tic-Tac-Toe Languages : HTML, CSS & JavaScript
 Ide : Microsoft Visual Studio